-- Turn the dough out onto a lightly floured surface (the teaspoon of flour we set aside in step one) and kneed the dough to bring together any loose bits and to evenly distribute the cherries a little.
-Don’t over work this too much.
+- Turn the dough out onto a lightly floured surface and kneed the dough to bring together any loose bits and to evenly distribute the cherries a little.
+Once again don’t over work this too much.

-- Roll the dough out to about 2cm thick and cut into 14 rounds using a 2½ inch fluted cookie cutter, when gathering up the scraps to reroll don’t play about with the dough too much.
+- Roll the dough out to about 2cm thick and cut into rounds using a 2½ inch fluted cookie cutter, when gathering up the scraps to reroll don’t play about with the dough too much.
 You should be able to get 14 using this size cutter.

 - Place the scones on a lightly greased baking tray, brush a little milk over the tops and bake in the oven for 10 – 12 minutes or until lightly golden on top.
 Don’t over bake them otherwise they just go dry and hard.

-- Enjoy fresh from the oven with a little jam and clotted cream (syn accordingly).
+- Enjoy fresh from the oven with a little jam and clotted cream.